Eurasian oystercatcher: Description

 This oystercatcher is unmistakable in flight, with white patches on the wings and tail, otherwise black upperparts, and white underparts.
 Young birds are more brown, have a white neck collar and a duller bill.
 The call is a distinctive loud piping.

 The bill shape varies; oystercatchers with broad bill tips open molluscs by prising them apart or hammering through the shell, whereas pointed-bill birds dig up worms.
 Much of this is due to the wear resulting from feeding on the prey.
 Individual birds specialise in one technique or the other which they learn from their parents.
-It shows clinal variation with an increase from west to east.
-The subspecies longipes has distinctly brownish upperparts and the nasal groove extends more than halfway along the bill.
-In the subspecies ostralegus the nasal groove stops short of the half-way mark.
-The osculans subspecies lacks white on the shafts of the outer 2–3 primaries and has no white on the outer webs of the outer five primaries.
+It shows clinal variation in bill length with an increase from west to east.
+The subspecies H. o. longipes has distinctly brownish upperparts and the nasal groove extends more than halfway along the bill.
+In the subspecies H. o. ostralegus the nasal groove stops short of the half-way mark.

+The American oystercatcher (Haematopus palliatus) differs from the Eurasian oystercatcher in having a yellow eye and blackish-brown rather than black dorsal plumage.

 Distribution and migration

 The oystercatcher is a migratory species over most of its range.
 The European population breeds mainly in northern Europe, but in winter the birds can be found in north Africa and southern parts of Europe.
-Although the species is present all year in Ireland, Great Britain and the adjacent European coasts, there is still migratory movement: the large flocks that are found in the estuaries of south-west England in winter mainly breed in northern England or Scotland.
+Although the species is present all year in Ireland, Great Britain and the adjacent European coasts, there is still migratory movement; the large flocks that are found in the estuaries of south-west England in winter mainly breed in northern England or Scotland.
 Similar movements are shown by the Asian populations.
 The birds are highly gregarious outside the breeding season.
+It is a rare vagrant as far south as southern Africa, where it can occur together with the all-black African oystercatcher.
+It is commonly found in lowland plains (< 200 m a.s.l.) that are flat, have short vegetation, and are close to water.